 The home's approach to the monitoring and surveillance of children and young people.

-Children and Young people's use of electronic devices in Orion is filtered and monitored using an industry recognised system FortiGate.
-There is no CCTV on site, however all internal doors are alarmed and external doors are fob entry.
+Children's and young people's use of electronic devices in Orion is filtered and monitored using an industry recognised system Fortigate.
+There is no CCTV on site.
 The vetting of staff and visitors to Orion.